 Ideally, prenatal care begins even before you become pregnant.
 If you are planning to become pregnant, it is wise to discuss your plans with your family doctor and to have a complete medical check-up.

-During the pregnancy you should have regular medical check-ups.
-At these appointments the doctor will recommend some tests to help ensure that both you and your baby stay healthy.
+During pregnancy, you should have regular medical check-ups.
+The doctor will conduct or recommend tests to help ensure that both you and your baby stay healthy.

 Prenatal Assessment and Classes

 When you are pregnant, your doctor can refer you to Public Health Nursing for a prenatal assessment and classes.
 A prenatal assessment is a one-on-one meeting with a nurse.
 The nurse can review your prenatal and postnatal needs and give you information on supports available to you in your community.

 The nurse can also book you for prenatal classes, which cover such things as nutrition, childbirth preparation, hospital preview, breastfeeding, etc. Partners are welcome to attend those classes as well.